Browse by Medical Category

 Our program is headquartered in the Yawkey Building on the main Mass General campus.
-Many of our services are also available at Mass General West in Waltham and our community health centers in Charlestown and Chelsea.
+Many of our services are also available at Mass General Waltham and our community health centers in Charlestown and Chelsea.

 At your first appointment, one of our rheumatologists will review your history, perform a physical examination and decide which tests are necessary for diagnostic purposes.
 In its early stages, rheumatoid arthritis may be difficult to diagnose because symptoms may be very subtle and/or go undetected on X-rays or in blood tests.
 Our rheumatologists' experience with this disease helps them distinguish rheumatoid arthritis from other conditions and make earlier diagnoses.

 Your doctor will consider many factors when developing your personalized treatment plan such as your age, overall health and medical history along with disease progression.
 The earlier we can diagnose and start treating rheumatoid arthritis, the more we can lessen joint damage and impairment.

 Most patients with rheumatoid arthritis benefit from use of medications such as: